modxorg/Docs/en/revolution/2.x/developing-in-modx/overview-of-modx-development/developer-introduction.md

 ##### Resources

-Resources is the basic representation of a single "webpage" in MODx Revolution.
+Resources is the basic representation of a single "webpage" in MODX Revolution.
 They represent a single page or resource by which the client accesses content from the server.
 They can be files, weblinks, symlinks or just plain-old HTML pages wrapped by [Templates](/revolution/2.x/making-sites-with-modx/structuring-your-site/templates "Templates").

 #### In the Manager

-In the manager-side of MODx Revolution, the View is handled by templates as well, although these are file-based and located in manager/templates, and currently loaded via Smarty.
+In the manager-side of MODX Revolution, the View is handled by templates as well, although these are file-based and located in manager/templates, and currently loaded via Smarty.

 ### The Controller

-Controllers in MODx Revolution come in two forms.
+Controllers in MODX Revolution come in two forms.
 In the front-end, they are Request Handlers (via the modRequest class) and Snippets and Plugins.

 #### [Snippets](/revolution/2.x/developing-in-modx/basic-development/snippets "Snippets")